BiOpt/BiOpt.github.io/_pages/solvers.md

 Out1       = solver(func, dim,  pars);
 ```
 <div style="text-align:justify;">
 Each solver have two required inputs: 'func' defining the example and 'dim' recording dimensions of the example, and an optinal input 'pars' including some parameters.
 Please see the <a href="/files/menu-of-BiOpt.pdf">menu-of-BiOpt</a> for more details of 'pars'.
-The chosen solver is <span style="color:blue"><b>SNLLVF</b></span> and the solved example is 'DempeDutta2012Ex24' defined by following Matlab m-file:
+The chosen solver is <span style="color:blue"><b>SNLLVF</b></span> and solves one example'DempeDutta2012Ex24' defined by the following Matlab m-file:
 </div>

 ```